ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 **Assumptions for costs and prices in year 2**
 - Total direct cost of production (including freight) - $ 4,920
-- Product return * fee - 15%
+- Product return rate - 15%
 - Rate of reuse of the returned product - 95%
-- Suggested price for the single offer of the security - US $ 10,000
 - Sales taxes (VAT) - 0% <br><br>

 ### Company Startup